Discrimination against transgender men: In relation to racism

-Citing Krell, Martino and Omercajic explain that racialized transmisandry' helps to explain the policing around Black masculinity for Black transmasculine persons [who] have been effaced in a white-centric and classed framing of cisgenderism and cissexism".
+Citing Krell, Martino and Omercajic explain that "'racialized transmisandry' helps to explain the policing around Black masculinity for Black transmasculine persons [who] have been effaced in a white-centric and classed framing of cisgenderism and cissexism."

 In feminist and lesbian circles

-Bradbury-Rance and scholars such as Jack Halberstam connect transphobic hostility towards trans men in feminist and lesbian circles with their repudiation of butch lesbians (lesbians who exhibit a masculine gender presentation).
+Bradbury-Rance and scholars such as Jack Halberstam connect transphobic hostility towards trans men in feminist and lesbian circles with their rejection of butch lesbians (lesbians who exhibit a masculine gender identity or presentation).
 Some trans men were formerly involved in lesbian communities; in the 1970s, growing suspicion towards butch-femme identity from radical feminist circles contributed to a perception of butch identities as "patriarchal gender" which marginalized those with masculine presentations.

 Butch flight

 Transgender men may be accused of "butch-flight", which claims that butch lesbians who later come out as transgender men are in some way being tricked into transitioning instead of remaining as butch lesbians.
 As the name "butch flight" implies, transgender men who formerly identified as butch lesbians are viewed as having left the lesbian community en masse.
 Notably, this perception of transgender men became more visible starting in the 1970s, and peaking in the 1990s, when transgender issues in general were becoming more visible.
 Transgender men were enabled to come out, leading to a perception that there was a "flight" from the butch lesbian community as increasing amounts of transgender men felt able to pursue transition.
 S. Bear Bergman, an American transgender man and author, touched on "butch flight" in his 2006 book Butch is a Noun:"I hear from butches that they are saddened by what they think of as Butch Flight, that people who once might have lived as butches are now living as men, and it makes them sad.
 They want back the visibly queer phalanx of butches, and they want the kickass women butches sometimes embodied.
-Feminism, they insist, is not being helped by the fact of women with masculine qualities decamping from Women’s Space to the Old Boys Network".
+Feminism, they insist, is not being helped by the fact of women with masculine qualities decamping from Women's Space to the Old Boys Network".

-Gender essentialism
+Radical feminism

+In The Transsexual Empire (1979) radical feminist author and activist Janice Raymond denounces transsexuality.
+Raymond's focus is overwhelmingly on trans women (whom she misgenders as men), however, some parts of the book discuss trans men (whom she misgenders as women).
+Raymond argues: